 Our 2018 business travel carbon footprint from all modes of travel was 408 tonnes - the majority (72%) of this footprint was from international travel to deliver conservation projects and influence international wetland policy overseas.
 Where we can, we also work with our international project partners to deliver these projects which minimises our travel impacts.

 We assess the best materials to use in our grounds based on the expected use, lifespan and maintenance of the product.
 So sustainable and legal (e.g. FSC or PEFC) timber, suitable recycled timber products or recycled plastic products may be used in our grounds (picnic benches and tables, bins and boardwalks).
 Using recycled plastic products helps to stimulate the market for recycling plastics and can look great and often last longer than timber products.
 We’re also trialling acetylated timber products (treated with vinegar) which are particularly long lasting.

 Where we need to buy growing materials, it is peat free.

-In our restaurants, while we’d rather provide a reusable item (e.g. porcelain coffee cup or mug or plate), we recognise that our visitors sometimes want to take items away.
+In our restaurants, while we’d rather provide a reusable item (e.g. porcelain coffee cup or mug or plate), we recognise that some of our visitors sometimes want to take items away.
 So all of the takeaway packaging in our restaurants is compostable, and so is the wrap on your Waterlife Magazine.
-The packaging meets the compostable standard BS EN 13432 meaning that it will break down into compost in suitable commercial facilities (it will break down in a domestic type compost bin but it will take longer as the temperatures are not as high).
+You could even use it as a food-waste caddy liner.
+The take away packaging meets the compostable standard BS EN 13432 meaning that it will break down into compost in suitable commercial facilities (it will break down in a domestic type compost bin but it will take longer as the temperatures are not as high).
 You can put your magazine wrap or any takeaway packaging that you have taken home from us into your council collected food waste caddy.